-The Master of Science Degree in Dental Hygiene (MSDH) is designed to prepare graduates for leadership roles in Dental Hygiene Education and Public Health to meet their career goals.
+The Master of Science Degree in Dental Hygiene (MSDH) is designed to prepare graduates for leadership roles in Dental Hygiene Education and Public Health to meet and even exceed their career goals.
 This online program will consist of 30 hours of coursework in public health and dental hygiene education.
 An internship and approved thesis will be the capstone of the program.
 The MSDH enables students to advance their knowledge allowing them to address the complex oral health needs of a diverse population.
 Areas of study include public health and dental hygiene education, and will include a research component.
 Graduates of this program will be prepared for employment opportunities in academia, dental public health and research.
 Forty-five hours of approved field work experience are required by either an accredited dental hygiene program or a public health agency with a dental focus.
 Students must maintain a 3.0 GPA and a letter grade of B or higher in each course to remain in the program.

 Program Learning Outcomes